bbauska/W3Cx-2of5/README.md

 <h3 id="ch6-2-6">6.2.6 'z-index' (OPTIONAL)</h3>

-**Note**: this section is optional material included for the curious.
-It will not appear on any graded question.
+<b>Note**: this section is optional material included for the curious.
+It
+will not appear on any graded question.

 In the previous sections, we named four positioning